 "And I don't have an answer."
 "I am absolutely convinced some teams are destined to win things like that and some of that may have been what happened".

 Louis says "There is no doubt we had the best team...we knew it ,and our opponent knew it".
 "We just did not win."
 Reflecting on Omaha he says "I had my happiest moments at Omaha (when we beat Arizona State) and my saddest moment there (the USC loss)."
 "It's funny they both happened there" But I guess that is the way it should be."

-Like Louis Bagwell, I have also struggled for answers during these tortuous self reflecting moments.
+Like Louis Bagwell, I have also struggled for answers during these tortuous self reflecting moments after a painful loss.
 The answer seems simple to me now in the 4th quarter of my life enhanced by the powerful vision of hindsight .
-Bad luck is part of life and symbolic slips on loose sod occur, but bad luck can also result in a positive learning experience .
+Bad luck is part of life and symbolic slips on loose sod occur, but bad luck also results in a positive learning experience .
 Frank Denius in his book On the Way says " Adversity and difficulty often draw out qualities in a person that otherwise might never be realized and incorporated into a useful live."
 I agree and now live by the code quoted from an anonymous source who said :

 Billy Dale proud member of the 1967 Longhorn football recruiting class